-- Digital and media based communication (blogging, podcasts, and short films)
+Digital and media-based communication (blogging, podcasts, and short films)

-La Selva Biological Station
+La Selva Research Station

 A large and well-known research station on the Caribbean side of Costa Rica, La Selva has over 1,500 hectares of lowland tropical wet forest and connects to Braulio Carrillo National Park.

-Las Cruces Biological Station
+Las Cruces Research Station

-This station has a world-class plant collection in the Wilson Botanical Garden and an associated 160 hectare tract of old growth mid-elevation forest.
+This station has a world-class plant collection in the Wilson Botanical Garden and an associated 160-hectare tract of old-growth mid-elevation forest.
 Las Cruces is surrounded by agricultural landscapes, ideal for research on fragmentation and restoration ecology.

-Palo Verde Biological Station
+Palo Verde Research Station

-Located in the heart of Palo Verde National Park in the Guanacaste province, it is surrounded by semi-deciduous tropical dry forest, an endangered tropical ecosystems.
+Located in the heart of Palo Verde National Park in the Guanacaste province, it is surrounded by semi-deciduous tropical dry forest, an endangered tropical ecosystem.
 A seasonal freshwater wetland, designated as an international conservation (RAMSAR) site in 1991, lies in front of the station and attracts abundant waterfowl.

-Course costs exceed $7,900 per student.
-Students from non-OTS institutions are charged $7,900 for tuition, whereas students from OTS-member institutions are charged $2,900 (less a $5,000 OTS scholarship).
+Course costs exceed $10000 per student.
+Students from OTS non-member institutions are charged $10700, whereas students from OTS member institutions are charged $10000.

 Housing & Meals

-Though you may have one or two roommates on campus, in Costa Rica you will be living closely with 15-25 other students and two to five professors or field assistants.
+It is important to recognize that the OTS program differs from your typical on-campus life in a few ways.
+Though you may have prior experience of living with one or two roommates on campus, during the course you will be living closely with 10–15 others.
+You will share bathrooms and common areas, and it will sometimes be difficult to find personal space.
 This means communication and respect will be crucial.
-All of us need to be as open, honest, and cooperative as possible.
 We also need to have sincere respect for one another, regardless of different opinions and lifestyles.
 This includes respect for privacy, respect for rules and regulations, and even respect for the fact that unpredictability is an inherent feature of field-based programs such as ours.
 Indeed, next to communication and cooperation, flexibility and a good sense of humor are the most important characteristics of a successful student in our program.

 Passport & Visa Information

-U.S. citizens entering Costa Rica are automatically granted a 90-day tourist Visa.
+U.S. citizens entering Costa Rica are automatically granted a 90-day tourist visa.
 Students planning to stay in Costa Rica after the program end date need to take this into account.